AbooSamar/ui-web-project/README.md

 Features:

-Horizontal scrolling for specific sections.
+Horizontal scrolling for specific sections. <br>
-Responsive design for mobile and desktop views.
+Responsive design for mobile and desktop views. <br>
-Clean and modern layout with CSS styling.
+Clean and modern layout with CSS styling. <br>
 Feel free to fork, contribute, or use it as inspiration for your projects.